sboinot/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

 ### Prerequisites

-An existing Bot Framework Skill built from using Skill Template v4.6.0.1 and below.
+- An existing Bot Framework Skill built from using Skill Template v4.6.0.1 and below.
+- Review the `Dialogs\MainDialog.cs` file.
+If `MainDialog` derives from `RouterDialog` rather than `ActivityHandlerDialog` follow [these instructions](https://aka.ms/bfvarouting) to reflect dialog routing changes made in the last release.

 ### Steps